Methane

 What is methane and why is it important?

-Methane (CH₄) is a powerful greenhouse gas produced during the digestion process of ruminants.
-As cows digest feed in the rumen, they produce methane, which is released into the atmosphere through belching.
-Although methane has a shorter lifespan than CO₂, it has a much stronger warming effect.
-Reducing methane emissions therefore directly contributes to combating climate change and helps the dairy sector achieve its sustainability goals.
+Methane (CH₄) is a powerful greenhouse gas produced during cattle digestion.
+During digestion in the rumen, cows produce methane, which is released into the atmosphere through belching.
+Although methane has a shorter lifespan than CO₂, it has a much stronger warming potential.
+Reducing methane emissions therefore directly contributes to combating climate change and helps the dairy industry achieve its sustainability goals.

 Why is methane reduction important for the sector?

-The dairy industry is under pressure to reduce its environmental footprint.
-Methane emissions play a major role in the climate debate, and governments are imposing increasingly strict emission reduction requirements.
+The dairy industry is under pressure to lower its carbon footprint.
+Methane emissions play an important role in the climate debate, and governments are setting increasingly strict requirements for emission reduction.
 By proactively working on solutions, the sector retains control and demonstrates responsibility.
-This not only helps to reduce societal criticism but also contributes to creating new market opportunities.
-More and more, sustainable milk is being rewarded by processors and consumers, which can support a stable income model for farmers.
+This not only helps to reduce social criticism, but also creates new market opportunities.
+More and more, sustainable milk is being rewarded by processors and consumers, which can contribute to a stable income model for farmers.

 Breeding for methane reduction is possible